 - Minding the baby – supports young, vulnerable first-time parents to care for and protect their baby in the first two years of life.

-Sheffield Domestic Abuse Partnership includes a Youth Offending Officer.
-She is the domestic abuse specialist for the YOS prevention team and can offer interventions to young people at risk of offending as a result of living with domestic abuse.
 The YOS works with children and young people aged 8-17, who are at risk of offending, anti-social behaviour or getting involved with gangs, but who have not passed the final warning stage of the Criminal Justice System.
 They prioritise children and young people who have no previous convictions.
-The Youth Offending Officer at SheffDAP can support children whose parents receive support from other services (such as IDVAS or Community Outreach Team), and who may be at increased risk of harmful behaviours in response to witnessing and experiencing domestic abuse in their family.
+They can support children whose parents receive support from other services (such as IDVAS or Community Outreach Team), and who may be at increased risk of harmful behaviours in response to witnessing and experiencing domestic abuse in their family.